 Midwives’ brew success stories

 For a success story, check out videos on YouTube.
 Many birth stories are documented there, including natural induction with the Midwives’ brew.
 Some mamas even try the Midwives’ brew several times after their due date.

 Generally said, many pregnant women have successfully induced their labor with the Midwives’ brew.
 So, if your medical provider permits you to give it a go, why not try this natural method?
 In the best case, you might just be holding your baby in less than 24 hours already!

 And maybe your baby actually needs a few more days.
 Not all little ones come in the exact time frame given during an ultrasound scan in week 12.
 Try to stay patient and relax if you can.

 Is your hospital bag (for mom, dad, and baby) all packed and ready?
 Do you have all the 10 newborn essentials prepared and organized?
 Distract yourself in the best way possible and enjoy these last few days with your bump as much as possible.

 Other labor induction methods than castor oil

-Do you actually still have a little time until the calculated due date but have become a bit impatient?
-Are you in the last weeks of pregnancy and feel the urge to actively do some natural labor induction?
-Check out my these other ways to naturally induce your labor at home.
+Do you still have a little time until the calculated due date but have become impatient?
+Are you in the last weeks of pregnancy and feeling the urge to do some natural labor induction actively?
+Check out these other ways to naturally induce your labor at home.

 Hopefully, you will soon be able to hold a healthy baby in your arms!
 Wishing you all the best for your labor and delivery!